 On November 13, 2014, the Company completed an offering of 909,090 units of the Company's common stock with Hudson Bay Capital.
 Each unit consisted of one share of the Company's common stock and 0.9 of a warrant to purchase one share of common stock, or a warrant to purchase in the aggregate 818,181 shares (the "November 2014 Warrant").
-The November 2014 Warrant is exercisable at any time, at an exercise price equal to \$7.81 per share, subject to certain price-based and other anti-dilution adjustments including those noted above, and expires on November 13, 2019.
+The November 2014 Warrant was exercisable at any time, at an exercise price equal to \$7.81 per share, subject to certain price-based and other anti-dilution adjustments including those noted above.
+On November 13, 2019, Hudson partially exercised the November 2014 Warrant for 786,000 restricted shares of Company common stock at \$7.81 per share.
+The remaining 32,181 warrants expired unexercised on November 13, 2019.
+As a result of this exercise the Company recorded a net gain \$4.6 million to change in fair value of warrants, resulting from the decrease in the fair value of the November 2014 Warrant during the year ended March 31, 2020, and a net loss, resulting from an increase in the fair value of the November 2014 Warrant, of \$3.5 million to change in fair value of derivatives and warrants in the fiscal year ended March 31, 2019.
+As of March 31, 2020, the Company has no remaining outstanding warrants